Cardinals vs. Diamondbacks Player Props Betting Odds

-Player prop bet odds for Corbin Carroll, Nolan Arenado and others are listed when the Arizona Diamondbacks host the St. Louis Cardinals at Chase Field on Monday at 9:40 PM ET.
+Bookmakers have set player props for Corbin Carroll, Nolan Arenado and others when the Arizona Diamondbacks host the St. Louis Cardinals at Chase Field on Tuesday at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!